|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Three of the crew are individually buried at Ambon War Cemetery.
 Lockyer at 33.A.4 and Lindley at 33.A.3.
 Nichol at grave 28.A.10.

-The remains of the rest of the crew (including Cpl Waite) were buried at the Ambon War Cemetery in collective grave 28 section C, 1-8.
+The rest of the crew (including Waite) were buried at the Ambon War Cemetery in collective grave 28 section C, 1-8.
+Waite also has a memorial marker at Forest Hill Cemetery in Napoleon, OH.

 B-24 Liberator Squadrons of Australia Newsletter #75